Board Certified Podiatrists | Expert Foot & Ankle Care

 The Most Common Mistake We See

 The most common mistake we see is patients walking on a displaced ankle fracture because the initial pain seemed manageable.
-The ankle has remarkable ability to compensate after a fracture, and some patients walk for days before seeking evaluation.
+The ankle has notable ability to compensate after a fracture, and some patients walk for days before seeking evaluation.
 Every day of walking on a displaced fracture worsens the displacement and makes surgical repair more difficult.

 Recommended Products